cgq-qgc/pyhelp/docs/installation.rst

    or do it with your GUI client if you are using one.

 #.
-To keep your PyHELP repository up-to-date, run ``git pull`` inside the
-   cloned directory or do it directly from your GUI client.

-#.
 Build and install PyHELP by executing the following commands
    in a terminal from inside your cloned directory: